U.S. auto regulator's move to decline Takata documents spurs criticism

 WASHINGTON Five months after an exploding air bag killed a Virginia woman on Christmas Eve of 2009 the manufacturer offered the U.S. safety regulator additional documents, but the agency said it was unnecessary because it has just closed its investigation.

-The victim died in a Honda (7267.T) car and at the time the probe focused on the carmaker and Takata Corp (7312.T), its supplier, and the risk that air bags could rupture, shooting shrapnel into the car.
+The victim died in a Honda car and at the time the probe focused on the carmaker and Takata Corp, its supplier, and the risk that air bags could rupture, shooting shrapnel into the car.
 The agency ruled that it did not find anything inappropriate in Honda's actions.

 The National Highway Traffic Safety Administration (NHTSA)told Reuters this week the additional documents "would not have added to the agency's understanding of the issues involved in that particular investigation."